IslandViewPTA/islandview-pta-site/content/news/color-run-fundraiser.md

 ---
 title: Color Run Fundraiser
-date: 2018-04-17 23:05:23 -0700
+date: 2018-04-18T06:05:23.000+00:00
 image: "/uploads/Eagle-1200x630.jpg"
-description: 2018 Island View Color Run
+description: 2020 Island View Color Run
+newsletter: false
+newsletter_date:
+type: ''
+draft: true

 ---
 **Island View Color Run**

 Join us for a fun, MESSY fundraiser!

-On Saturday, May 12, 2018, students and their families and friends will race around the school, stopping at stations on the track to get splattered with color.
+On Saturday, May 16, 2020, students and their families and friends will race around the school, stopping at stations on the track to get splattered with color.

 Step 1: Gather Donations